 Follow the feeding guide on the back of the pack, but remember the guide is only there to give you an idea.
 Every dog is an individual, so the most important consideration is to feed enough to maintain a lean, healthy condition.
 Always provide a bowl of fresh drinking water.

-Never feed dogs chocolate as it is toxic to their systems.
-Watch more about what to feed you dog here.
+Never feed dogs chocolate, as it is toxic to their systems.
+Watch more about what to feed your dog here.

 Changing dog food

-PURINA produces many of Australia’s leading dog foods, each the result of the very latest scientific advances in quality, taste and nutrition, designed to give you – and your pet – an outstanding choice of recipes and formats, for every life stage and lifestyle.
-Click any brand to learn more.
+PURINA produces many of Australia's leading dog foods, each the result of the very latest scientific advances in quality, taste, and nutrition, designed to give you - and your pet - an outstanding choice of recipes and formats for every life stage and lifestyle.